Singaporean man allowed to challenge 'unlawful detention' by Malaysian authorities

 "So now, we will have a day for the court to hear it.
 The judge has fixed Aug 24 for mention of the case."

-On May 5 last year, Mr Wong obtained a court declaration that his 13-day detention by the immigration authorities - from March 14 to 26 in 2018 - was illegal.
+On May 5 last year, Mr Wong obtained a court declaration that his 13-day detention by the immigration authorities - from March 14 to 26, 2018 - was illegal.
 The High Court found that he was not produced before a magistrate within 14 days of his arrest.

-Speaking to ST on Friday evening, Mr Wong said the decision by the court was a win for justice.
+Speaking to ST last evening, Mr Wong said the decision by the court was a win for justice.

 "Everyone told me there's no way I could win, so this is a wonderful development," he said.
 "I want justice, I want to fight to clear my name.
 I want to do this so that no other foreigner will have to go through what I went through."